 25. Voted the ‘greatest country on earth’

-New Zealand has been voted the greatest country on earth, not just in 2018, but for six years in a row in the Telegraph Travel Awards because of its combination of familiarity and escapism.
+New Zealand has been voted the greatest country on earth, not just in 2018, but for seven years in a row in the Telegraph Travel Awards because of its combination of familiarity and escapism.
 So why escape here for a couple of weeks when you could be living here permanently?

 26. Volcanoes & hot springs

 With amazing hot water pools literally on the beaches, New Zealand really has its inhabitants spoiled for choice.
 Hot Water Beach in the Coromandel region is a fabulously fun adventure because you can literally dig your own hot water spa pool in the sand!
 Volcanoes offer dramatic views and can be found active and dormant.

 27. Environmentally friendly and moving to towards a sustainable future

 New Zealand not only takes pride in protecting it’s precious environment, it is also fast becoming one of the most environmentally progressive countries in the world.
 For example it is working towards obtaining 90 per cent of its power from renewable sources by 2025.
 Already, wind power usage in New Zealand is at one of the highest proportions in the world.

 New Zealand has also been a world leading in responding to climate change, passing the Climate Change Response (Zero Carbon) Amendment Act in 2019 and setting up a Climate Chnage Commission in Januray 2020.

 But be careful what you try to bring into the country if you’re moving there – NZ MPI takes environmental protection very seriously and has strict controls over what you can and cannot import.